Join us for our Annual Meeting on January 25, 2026

 At the time, my entire adult experience of the Episcopal Church had been at Christ Church in Charlotte, where I had served in numerous capacities, including on a discernment committee, various outreach-related commissions, and as a lay reader.

 Constance and I did ultimately move to Brevard, where we began to lay down roots, including shifting our church membership to St. Philip’s in 2023.
 I am again a lay reader, carrying forward a ministry I enjoyed while in Charlotte.
-But it is the memory of that memorial service that that drives me now.
+But it is the memory of that memorial service that drives me now.
 To serve on the Vestry would present an opportunity to give back to this welcoming community, a prospect that I embrace wholeheartedly.

 Kerry Mosher